-When your child is doing things that use his muscles to push, pull, climb, carry or lift, occupational therapists call it “heavy work.”
+When your child is doing things that use muscles to push, pull, climb, carry, or lift, occupational therapists call it “heavy work.”
 For kids who are undersensitive to touch, it can help calm and organize the body.

 Kids who are oversensitive to touch can struggle with the feel of certain fabrics.
 They may also have trouble transitioning from long sleeves to short sleeves or from pants to shorts.

 Consider letting your child wear a sweatshirt over a short-sleeved shirt and investing in clothes like zip-leg pants.
-When warmer weather comes around, he only has to get used to the feel of bare arms and legs.
-He’s not adjusting to the feel of new collars or waistbands, too.
+When warmer weather comes, your child will only have to get used to the feel of bare arms and legs—not the feel of new collars or waistbands, too.

 Here are more clothing solutions for kids with sensory processing issues.

-It’s tempting to wipe a smudge off your child’s face or brush the lint off his shirt.
-But if he’s sensitive to touch, it may be better to point out what’s amiss and have him do it himself.
+It’s tempting to wipe a smudge off your child’s face or brush the lint off a shirt.
+But for kids who are sensitive to touch, it may be better to point it out and have them do it themselves.

 You may need to talk a younger child through fixing it.
 For instance, “You have some chocolate on your chin.
 The napkin didn’t clean it off.
 Why don’t you go use a wet washcloth to wipe it off?”

 Does your child refuse to eat certain foods?
 It may be the texture, not the taste.
 You may not be able to notice differences in texture, but your child may.
-If he doesn’t like smooth peanut butter, he may happily eat the crunchy kind.
+Some kids don’t like smooth peanut butter, but may happily eat the crunchy kind.
 It’s also possible your child will eat yogurt (or another new food), but can only tolerate the texture of a particular brand and flavor.

-Your child might get upset if different food textures combine in his mouth.
-But that doesn’t mean you always have to make him a separate dish.
+Your child might get upset if different food textures get combined.
+But that doesn’t mean you always have to make a separate dish.
 Consider buying divided plates to separate foods.
 You can also serve casserole ingredients individually.
-For instance, if you’re making shepherd’s pie, set aside some of the meat, mashed potatoes and vegetables before you assemble the pie.
+For instance, if you’re making shepherd’s pie, set aside some of the meat, mashed potatoes, and vegetables before you assemble the pie.

 For some hypersensitive kids, bath time struggles aren’t over getting clean, but over drying off.
-Your child’s towel may be too soft or too rough for his comfort.
-Consider taking him shopping to test out the feel of different types of towels and washcloths.
-He can choose ones that he’s comfortable using.
+Your child’s towel may be too soft or too rough for comfort.
+Consider taking your child shopping with you to test out the feel of different types of towels and washcloths.
+Then let your child choose ones that are the most comfortable.

-Does your child shy away from touching sticky, slimy or gooey things?
-He doesn’t have to avoid art projects.
+Does your child shy away from touching sticky, slimy, or gooey things?
+You don’t have to avoid art projects.
 Stock up on large glue sticks or glue dots instead of squeeze glue.
 You can also invest in paint markers or sponge-tip squeeze bottles, instead of brush or finger paints.